mvolkmann/wrec/README.md

 ## More Examples

-Check out the web app in the `demo` directory.
+Check out the web app in the `examples` directory.
 To run it, cd to that directory, enter `npm install`, enter `npm run dev`, and browse localhost:5173.